mguryeva/api-docs/whitepapers/cyber•Chain.md

 > We follow blackbox rule.
 In order to answer a question right you don't need a full comprehension neither the question nor the answer.
 You just need to match query with the most relevant links.

 That is a core API for the entire blockchain.
 Other methods accomplish support role for the thing.
 Such compact design open huge opportunity for performance optimizations.
 Also clean and comprehendible experience is very important for those who want to be involved.
 That is.
 The entire graph of semantic core with weights are open for everybody and available for data mining or any kind of weird AI stuff.
-But to make it work fast and relevant we need to find a way to calculate it.
+But to make it work fast and relevant we need to find a way to calculate relevance.

 We can represent our data structure as directed acyclic graph where edges are indexed documents and vertexes are directed links between them.